top of page

 Other Goat Feed Considerations

 Goats are highly susceptible to parasite infections, with potentially devastating results for your herd.
-Strategies to avoid that including selectively breeding for parasite-resistant stock but also using smart feeding methods.
+Strategies to avoid that include selectively breeding for parasite-resistant stock but also using smart feeding methods.

 Never feed hay or grain on the ground.
 Goats do not like to eat that close to the ground (remember they are browsers, not grazers) and it encourages parasite infections.
 Ensure your pastures are not overgrazed and rotated, leaving them un-grazed for several months.
 Some producers follow goats with cattle to break up parasite cycles in paddocks.